 Harassment also covers harassment of a sexual nature.
 Specifically, A also harasses B if A engages in unwanted conduct of a sexual nature and it has the purpose or effect set out above.

-A person (A) victimises another person (B) if A subjects B to a detriment because B raises a grievance about sex discrimination, brings a claim of sex discrimination, complains about or alleges sex discrimination or gives evidence or information in relation to someone else’s sex discrimination claim or because A believes that B has done or may do one of those things.
-So if for example you are denied promotion or training because of your involvement in a complaint of sex discrimination, this may be considered victimisation.
+A person (A) victimizes another person (B) if A subjects B to a detriment because B raises a grievance about sex discrimination, brings a claim of sex discrimination, complains about or alleges sex discrimination, or gives evidence or information in relation to someone else’s sex discrimination claim or because A believes that B has done or may do one of those things.
+So if for example you are denied promotion or training because of your involvement in a complaint of sex discrimination, this may be considered victimization.